How to Go to Sleep Faster

 Thankfully, we’ve come a long way from counting sheep.

-Today there’s a variety of things you can try to help you relax and prepare for a restful night.
+Today there’s a variety of things you can try to help you relax and transition to sleep more quickly.

 Some important things to keep in mind: